Ghislaine Maxwell Found Guilty For Aiding Epstein’s Teen Sex Ring

 Maxwell was convicted of five charges: conspiracy to entice a minor to travel to engage in illegal sex acts; transporting a minor with the intent to engage in criminal sexual activity; conspiracy to transport a minor with the intent to engage in criminal sexual activity; sex trafficking conspiracy; and child sex trafficking.

-The jury found her not guilty of a six charge: enticing a minor to travel to engage in illegal sex acts.
+The jury found her not guilty of a sixth charge: enticing a minor to travel to engage in illegal sex acts.

 While the Maxwells palled around with British high society, prosecutors say Ghislaine Maxwell helped Epstein prey in secret on poor and vulnerable teenagers.
 Four victims testified against Maxwell over the course of the prosecution’s case, which lasted two weeks.
 “Jane,” a TV actress, claimed Maxwell and Epstein first recruited her at Michigan's prestigious Interlcohen arts summer camp in 1994 when she was 14.
 The couple abused her, she said, and involved her in group sex with adult women.